LogoMkSaaS Docs

 • Pre-built templates for verification, password reset, and contact forms

-• Internationalization support with multi-language emails
+• Internationalization support with multi-language email templates

 • Reusable email components (layout, buttons, etc.)